itcorner/ESP32-IRBlaster-UCR2/README.md

 remote and charging dock are located.
 For example, in an equipment rack or cupboard, or for multi-room setups.

+⚠️ Since Unfolded Circle has released their dock firmware I have not yet updated the software in this repo for Hardware v0.3.
+Use koeblaster brach in [this repo](https://github.com/itcorner/ucd2-firmware/tree/koeblaster) in the meanwhile.

 ## Requirements